 Additional classroom resources about voting rights can be found on my Voting Rights page.

 This page of curriculum connections handouts is under development.
-At present, I only have eight states plus the District of Columbia completed, but I will be adding to it regularly (and will do your state next upon request!).
+At present, I only have ten states plus the District of Columbia completed, but I will be adding to it regularly (and will do your state next upon request!).
 I will also update the handouts based on feedback.